DonnyDew/LastSong/README.md

 ## How to use
 1. Obtain a Spotify playlist link
-2. Run the script and enter the playlist link in the GUI
+2. Run the GUI script and enter the playlist link in the GUI
 3. The script will display a message box showing the proportion of last tracks in the playlist compared to the expected proportion

 ## Explanation of the code